 MAC 4.1 Marking the aerodrome and instrument approach paths (feathered arrows) on aviation charts assists pilots of non-participating aircraft in avoiding these areas, thereby reducing the risk of mid-air collisions with non-participating traffic.
-LEA will ensure that a request is made to include the necessary chart changes to coincide with the introduction of the IAP.
+LEA will ensure that a request is made to include the necessary chart changes at the first available chart update cycle.